List of Sword Art Online light novels

 Sword Art Online is a Japanese light novel series written by Reki Kawahara with accompanying illustrations drawn by abec.
-The series takes place in the near-future and focuses on various virtual reality MMORPG worlds.
-Originally self-published online under the pseudonym Fumio Kunori, ASCII Media Works began publishing the novels on April 10, 2009 under their Dengeki Bunko imprint.
-The series has since grown to 28 volumes as of June 7, 2024.
+The series takes place in the then near-future and focuses on various virtual reality MMORPG worlds.
+Originally self-published online under the pseudonym Fumio Kunori, ASCII Media Works began publishing the novels on April 10, 2009, under their Dengeki Bunko imprint.
+The series has since grown to 29 volumes as of April 10, 2026.
 Yen Press began publishing the novels in English in North America and the United Kingdom with the first volume on April 22, 2014.
 With more than 30 million copies in print worldwide, the novels are also published in China, Taiwan, South Korea, Thailand, Brazil, Russia, Germany, Poland, Austria, France, Switzerland, and Italy.

-Kawahara also began writing a parallel series of light novels titled Sword Art Online: Progressive, a spin-off that focuses on the clearing of Aincrad, unlike the Aincrad stories of the main series.
+Kawahara also began writing another light novel series alongside the main story titled Sword Art Online: Progressive, which tells the story of Kirito and Asuna as they progressed through clearing Aincrad from the beginning.
 The first volume was released on October 10, 2012.
 As of March 7, 2025, nine volumes have been published as part of the Progressive series.

-In addition to the original storyline of Sword Art Online and Sword Art Online: Progressive, Kawahara has also written and published Sword Art Online side stories.
-These side stories have been posted on his website, in a collection of side stories in Accel World, have been sold at Comitia, Dengeki Bunko's Fair and have come along with the limited-edition Blu-ray/DVD Sword Art Online compilation volumes.
-Before Sword Art Online was published, Kawahara had posted Sword Art Online novels on his website and there are still a few side stories on Sword Art Online, although the original novels have been removed.
-In addition, Kawahara has published a side story of Sword Art Online in one of his other works, Accel World.
-In the tenth volume of Accel World, there is a chapter where it depicts a cross over between Sword Art Online and Accel World.
-Several of the side stories that he has released are in a collection called the Sword Art Online Material Edition, sold at the Comitia dōjinshi-selling event, which range from novels to manga.
-However, all of the art in the Material Edition is drawn by Kawahara himself.
+In addition to the main storyline, Kawahara has also written side stories, also called "extra stories", some of which have been included alongside the main story on his website (which has since been withdrawn since the start of commercial publication), in the main light novel series, and as parts of the Progressive light novel series.
+Many of them have been published as short stories, including the Material Edition series and others at COMITIA doujinshi conventions, in Dengeki Bunko Magazine, as part of Dengeki Fair and bookstore promotional events and exhibitions, included as limited edition bonuses in the anime Blu-rays/DVDs and a music single, in art books, at cinema showings of the anime films, and with themed airsoft guns.
+The doujinshi releases have included manga and other artwork by Kawahara himself.
+Some of the stories have been crossovers with the Accel World and The Irregular at Magic High School light novel series.

-Aside from the light novels written by Kawahara, there are also two spin-offs written by other authors with supervision by him.
-The first one is Sword Art Online Alternative Gun Gale Online series written by Keiichi Sigsawa and illustrated by Kouhaku Kuroboshi, while the other is Sword Art Online Alternative Clover's Regret, written by Watase Souichirou and illustrated by Ginta.
-While both of these series take place in the same world as the main series written by Kawahara, they each feature different characters as the focus compared to the main series.
+Aside from the light novels written by Kawahara, multiple spin-off light novel series have been published, written by other authors with Kawahara's supervision.
+These include the Sword Art Online Alternative Gun Gale Online series written by Keiichi Sigsawa and illustrated by Kouhaku Kuroboshi, the Sword Art Online Alternative Clover's Regret series written by Soichiro Watase and illustrated by Ginta, the Sword Art Online Alternative Gourmet Seekers series written by Y.A and illustrated by Megumi Nagahama, Sword Art Online Alternative Mystery Labyrinth written by Tenryū Konno and illustrated by Shiho Enta, and Sword Art Online Alternative Gambler's Honor written by Ren Sudou and illustrated by Enji.
+While these series take place in the same world as the main series written by Kawahara, they each feature different characters and stories than the main series.